SR-Saunders-CS/scriptrunner-execution-insights/README.md

 Performance tab for real-time confirmation.

 **Listener IDs must be found manually.**
 SR does not expose an API to list listener UUIDs.
-The discovery script surfaces unattributed UUID RRD files as hints, but cannot confirm which belong to listeners.
-Go to SR admin → Listeners, click Edit next to each listener, and copy the UUID from the browser URL (`?id=...`).
+Go to SR admin → Listeners, click Edit next to each listener, and copy the UUID from the browser URL.
+See Step 2 above for the full instructions.

 **Behaviours and Script Fragments are not tracked.**
 SR does not write RRD files for these feature types.
 They appear in the